lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-2.md

 Every review is turned into a list of word-ids before being fed to the model.
 Before making that conversion, I have applied two distinct preprocessing techniques.
-The first one is tokenisation, which means that I have turned the film review into a list of tokens, where a token is a word.
+The first one is tokenization, which means that I have turned the film review into a list of tokens, where a token is a word.
 For example, the word "good!!!" would be turned into the following list of tokens ["good", "!", "!", "!].
 After that, I remove common Portuguese [stop words](https://gist.github.com/alopes/5358189), since I am using the Bag Of Words technique.

 Finally, each token is converted into a word-id.
-This is achieved by loading a pre-trained Embedding matrix and verifying if that token can be found in the matrix.
+This conversion is achieved by loading a pre-trained Embedding matrix and verifying if that token can be found in the matrix.
 If that is the case, I assign the row of the Embedding matrix that represents this word as its word-id.